vsmetansky/extractor/README.md

 # Scraper that extracts text and media

 ## About
-Scraper can extract text and media from any website, just specify it's name as a command line argument.
+Given scraper can extract text and media from any website, just specify its start url as a command line argument.
+In addition, data is written into a file in XML format (path to file is specified as a command line argument, defaults to data.xml file in current directory).
+You can also provide number of pages you need to scrape (defaults to 20).

 ## Requirements